taubyte/go-sdk-symbols/README.md

 # taubyte/go-sdk-symbols

-This repository imports symbols exported by the Taubyte WebAseembly Virtual Machine.
+This repository imports symbols exported by the Taubyte WebAssembly Virtual Machine.
 It also, mocks outside of the VM.

+# Maintainers
+ - Samy Fodil @samyfodil
+ - Sam Stoltenberg @skelouse
+ - Tafseer Khan @tafseer-khan
+ - Aron Jalbuena @arontaubyte